Built in 2017, Nicole Foss, an Arctic class tug, 123 feet long, 295 gross tons.

 It’s interesting to note that the Arthur Foss was built during the same year (1889) that Thea bought and sold that first rowboat.

-One power boat that WAS built by Foss Tug and Launch was named “Thea Foss”.
-There may be other boats around today named “Thea Foss” but this particular boat (below) is the only original “Thea Foss”.
+There was only ONE boat that was built by Foss Tug and Launch that was named “Thea Foss”.
+There may be other boats around named “Thea Foss” today, but this one particular boat (below) is the only original “Thea Foss”.
 This original “Thea Foss” is still cruising Puget Sound today, with her name changed to Mitlite.
 She was launched by Foss Tug and Launch in 1933 with the name Thea Foss.
 She’s 58 feet long and a real beauty.

 The word mitlite (or mitlait) is a Chinook verb meaning to sit, to stay, to abide.
 Who wouldn’t mind sitting on the deck of this boat on a perfect summer afternoon or evening while sipping a little iced tea?